Some of the most common questions about MVX and regional rail on the South Coast.

 In an ideal scenario, construction could start as early as 2029.

 There are many developed countries (such as Italy, Spain and South Korea) where similar transit projects are being built at ⅓ to ⅕ of the capital cost of North American projects.
-According to the Transit Costs Project, a research initiative focused on understanding and analyzing the costs associated with public transit systems at NYU, a most of this discrepancy is not due to material or labour costs but factors within our control such as planning and procurement practices.
+According to the Transit Costs Project, a research initiative focused on understanding and analyzing the costs associated with public transit systems at NYU, most of this discrepancy is not due to material or labour costs but factors within our control such as planning and procurement practices.

 The $10 Billion estimate was made while consulting with cost experts.
 It assumes that the best practices used in other parts of the world will be adopted for this project.
 Though a more detailed parametric cost analysis is underway, no significant estimate increases are anticipated.